-Tokyo Olympics: How about a marathon at 3 a.m. — or 5 a.m.?
+How about an Olympic marathon at 3 a.m. — or 5 a.m.?

 The change was announced quickly, apparently with scant consultation with local organizers or upset government officials.

-Tokyo Governor Yuriko Koike said she was “very surprised” about the venue change, but also sided with IOC reasoning: that athletes will be safer in cooler temperatures.
+Koike said she was “very surprised” about the venue change, but also sided with IOC reasoning: that athletes will be safer in cooler temperatures.

 The trigger was probably the recent world track and field championships in Doha, Qatar, where 28 of 68 starters failed to finish the women’s marathon and 18 of 73 men failed to complete the course.
 The races started at midnight in 38 degree C (100 degree F) heat.